M-Sabrina/the-docker-handbook/README.md

 ![](docker-handbook-preview.png)

-The concept of containerization itself is pretty old, but the emergence of the [Docker Engine](https://docs.docker.com/get-started/overview/#docker-engine) in 2013 has made it much easier to containerize your applications.
+The concept of containerization itself dates back to the nineties with the development of [`cgroups`](https://www.kernel.org/doc/html/latest/admin-guide/cgroup-v1/cgroups.html) in Unix, which Google put to use in scale in the early two thousands.

-According to the [Stack Overflow Developer Survey - 2020](https://insights.stackoverflow.com/survey/2020#overview), [Docker](https://docker.com/) is the [\#1 most wanted platform](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-platforms-wanted5), [\#2 most loved platform](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-platforms-loved5), and also the [\#3 most popular platform](https://insights.stackoverflow.com/survey/2020#technology-platforms).
+In 2008 `cgroups` got merged into the Linux kernel and paved the way for the development of [Linux Containers (LXC)](https://linuxcontainers.org/) in the same year.
+LXC allowed users to create isolated environments called containers for running multiple applications by utilizing kernel features like the aforementioned `cgroups` and namespaces.

+First introduced in 2013 The [Docker Engine](https://docs.docker.com/get-started/overview/#docker-engine) made it easier to create and run Linux Containers by utilizing LXC but quickly came up with [`libcontainer`](https://github.com/opencontainers/runc/blob/main/libcontainer/README.md) their own execution enginne.

-As in-demand as it may be, getting started can seem a bit intimidating at first.
-So in this article, we'll be learning everything from basic to intermediate level of containerization.
-After going through the entire article, you should be able to:
+As popular as it may be, getting started with Docker can seem a bit intimidating at first.
+So in this free full-length book, you'll learn everything from basic to intermediate ideas of containerization using Docker.

-* Containerize \(almost\) any application
-* Upload custom Docker Images to online registries
-* Work with multiple containers using Docker Compose

 ## Prerequisites

 * Familiarity with the Linux Terminal
-* Familiarity with JavaScript \(some later projects use JavaScript\)

 ## Project Code